 What I learned building a Community

-Cal Poly Pomona is not a university that is known for its large scale social environment.
+Cal Poly Pomona (CPP is not a university that is known for social life and community.
 For a large school with approximately 27,000 students, only about 10 percent of them live on or near campus.
-This severely impacts the ability for a strong social community to develop, especially on the weekends.
+This makes it very difficult for strong social and cultural communities to develop.

-Going in to Cal Poly Pomona as a Jewish student, not only was I unsure how I wanted that part of me to play during my college career, but I was completely unaware as to what this school offered in terms of a Jewish community.
+Entering Cal Poly Pomona as a Jewish student, not only was I unsure how I wanted that part of myself to play during my college career, but I was unaware of the extremely small Jewish community that was present.

 I began my journey with the Jewish community through the organization “Hillel.”
-Hillel is an international organization that has chapters at universities throughout the world, and seeks to build a strong Jewish community, as well as amplify the voices that are a part of it.
-I had been contacted by a member of Hillel to join.
-I can remember very clearly my first day involved with this club.
-I walk in to a large classroom in the engineering department, with only about 4-5 Jewish students.
-I introduce myself, and have nice conversations with many of these students.
+Hillel is an international organization that seeks to build a strong Jewish community, as well as amplify the voices that are a part of it.
+Most chapters of Hillel have full time staff, a fully furnished space, as well as a large budget to help support a strong Jewish community.
+I can clearly remember walking in to a large classroom with only about 4-5 people.
+No staff, no resouces, just a few people and a goal of growing.
+This was the entirety of the Jewish community when I entered college.

 I left this social event both excited and worried.
 I had never been extremely involved in a Jewish community growing up, and I found this to be an amazing opportunity to grow personally and learn.
 The event also left a weird feeling in me.
-If this is the only amount of people that were there, where’s the Jewish community?
+If this is the regular showing of people, where’s the Jewish community?

-I hadn’t gotten fully involved in the idea of community building until my Sophomore year, where I had been invited to join the board of Hillel as Vice President.
-This immediately set a flame in me and motivated me for the remainder of my time at school.
-What is the best way to build a community?
+I hadn’t gotten fully involved in this idea until my Sophomore year, where I had been invited to join the board of Hillel as Vice President.
+This allowed me to ask the question at heart for me; What is the best way to build a community?

-Like I said before, Cal Poly Pomona is not a social school, and that goes without saying that a Jewish community is not much different here.
-This presented a very difficult challenge when trying to find Jewish students and inviting them to become members of our community.
-We tried numerous tactics, from tabling at club fairs and resource fairs on campus, to straight up asking people if they were Jewish.
+Like I said before, CPP is not a social school, and that goes without saying that a Jewish community is not much different here.
+This presented a very difficult challenge when trying to find Jewish students and making them committed members.
+We tried numerous tactics, from tabling at club fairs and resource fairs on campus, to straight up asking people who looked Jewish if they were.

-Looking back on my entire experience building up a Jewish community at Cal Poly Pomona, I learned a few extremely important lessons that will serve me for years to come:
+Looking back on my entire experience building up a Jewish community at CPP, I learned a few extremely important lessons that will serve me for years to come:

 1. You can never do this alone